Dynamical system: Nonlinear dynamical systems and chaos

+Chaotic systems

 Simple nonlinear dynamical systems, including piecewise linear systems, can exhibit strongly unpredictable behavior, which might seem to be random, despite the fact that they are fundamentally deterministic.
 This unpredictable behavior has been called chaos.
 Hyperbolic systems are precisely defined dynamical systems that exhibit the properties ascribed to chaotic systems.
 In hyperbolic systems the tangent spaces perpendicular to an orbit can be decomposed into a combination of two parts: one with the points that converge towards the orbit (the stable manifold) and another of the points that diverge from the orbit (the unstable manifold).

 This branch of mathematics deals with the long-term qualitative behavior of dynamical systems.
 Here, the focus is not on finding precise solutions to the equations defining the dynamical system (which is often hopeless), but rather to answer questions like "Will the system settle down to a steady state in the long term, and if so, what are the possible attractors?" or "Does the long-term behavior of the system depend on its initial condition?"

 The chaotic behavior of complex systems is not the issue.
 Meteorology has been known for years to involve complex—even chaotic—behavior.
 Chaos theory has been so surprising because chaos can be found within almost trivial systems.
 The Pomeau–Manneville scenario of the logistic map and the Fermi–Pasta–Ulam–Tsingou problem arose with just second-degree polynomials; the horseshoe map is piecewise linear.